Default S3 method

 Fit Euler diagrams (a generalization of Venn diagrams) using numerical optimization to find exact or approximate solutions to a specification of set relationships.
-The shape of the diagram may be a circle or an ellipse.
+The shape of the diagram may be a circle, an ellipse, an axis-aligned rectangle, or an axis-aligned square.

 Usage